-MEG believes that long-term equity-based awards allow the Corporation to attract and reward executive officers for their sustained contributions to the Corporation.
+MEG believes that long-term equity-based awards allow the Corporation to attract and reward executive officers for their sustained contributions to the Corporation, while at the same time ensuring that their interests, and those of shareholders, are aligned.
 MEG also believes that equity awards lead to stronger retention of executives and employees.
-In 2013 the Corporation's long-term equity incentive program as it relates to executive officers was comprised of the following four components: (i) a grant of new options (the "New Options") under the Corporation's Stock Option Plan dated June 9, 2010, as amended June 13, 2013 (the "2010 Option Plan"); (ii) a grant of restricted share units ("RSUs") under the Corporation's Restricted Share Unit Plan dated June 9, 2010, as amended June 13, 2013 (the "RSU Plan"), which are credited by means of an entry on the books of the Corporation, each of which represents the right to receive, at the discretion of the Corporation, a cash payment or its equivalent in fully-paid Common Shares equal to the Fair Market Value (as that term is defined in the RSU Plan) of a Common Share calculated at the date of such payment at the time, in the manner, and subject to the terms of the RSU Plan; (iii) a grant of performance share units ("PSUs") under the RSU Plan; and (iv) a grant of transitional restricted share units ("TSUs") under the RSU Plan.
+In 2014 the Corporation's long-term equity incentive program, as it relates to executive officers, was comprised of the following three components: (i) a grant of new options (the "New Options") under the Corporation's Stock Option Plan dated June 9, 2010, as amended June 13, 2013 (the "2010 Option Plan"); (ii) a grant of restricted share units ("RSUs") under the Corporation's Restricted Share Unit Plan dated June 9, 2010, as amended June 13, 2013 (the "RSU Plan"), which are credited by means of an entry on the books of the Corporation, each of which represents the right to receive, at the discretion of the Corporation, a cash payment or its equivalent in fully-paid Common Shares equal to the Fair Market Value (as that term is defined in the RSU Plan) of a Common Share calculated at the date of such payment at the time, in the manner, and subject to the terms of the RSU Plan; and (iii) a grant of PSUs under the RSU Plan.